 Getting ready for next year planning?
-Here’re a few tips and graphic tools you can use for making engaging visual plans using PowerPoint only.
-Check updated set of editable calendar tables and hand drawn time plan icons.
+Here’re a few tips and graphics tools you can use for making engaging visual plans using PowerPoint only.
+Check the updated set of editable calendar tables and hand drawn time plan icons.

 Let’s face it – data is everywhere.
-No matter where you turn in business or in life, you’ll have to look at numbers and chase statistics to get anywhere.
+No matter where you turn in a business or in life, you’ll have to look at numbers and chase statistics to get anywhere.
 You’ve heard all the marketing buzzwords and seen all the fuss.
 You know it’s important, but how can you effectively talk about data science during presentations?
-Data mining.
-Data science.
-Predictive analysis.
-The internet is full of these things.
-It’s full of everything!
-Odds are that you’ve heard all of these terms.
-You might not necessarily know what each mean, but you have a few batches of figures you’re familiar and comfortable with.
-You don’t have a need to ask about […]

 Paving the way toward progress is something every salesperson or marketer worth their salt is capable of discussing.
 You can talk about it, or how your company hopes to achieve it.
 The struggle comes with deciding how to best graphically represent innovation and novelty in your presentations.
 What comes to mind when you hear the world innovation?
 If you’re uncertain, we can help!

 Do you recall the last presentation you’ve seen about business status?
 You know, the quarterly review meeting or annual company summary?
 Often those presentations look not very attractive.
 Unless you feel directly what numbers on slides mean to you, it’s hard to stay focused.
 However, there is a help.
 With a few simple design tricks, you can make such We demonstrate it in the retail business case, however, you can reuse the same ideas for any other industry.

 Retail Business PPT Template

 (graphics sources available for download from infoDiagram.com webpage)